panduro97/trello/README.md

 ##  Instructions

 * View 1:
     * This view must be used to login.
-Implement any authorization method, the result of the login must return the Trello Token and Key necessary to do request to the API.
+Implement any authorization method, the result of the login must return the Trello Token and Key necessary to do requests to Trello's API.

 * View 2:
-    * Immediately after login, the application must redirect to a list with all your Trello's workspaces (Organizations)
-        * The user must be able to: Update / Create / Delete Organizations.
-* View 3:
+    * Immediately after login:
+      * There must be a dropdown to select the workspace (Organization)
-    * If the user selects a workspace, the application must redirect to another list with all boards assigned to that workspace.
+      * Once the workspace is selected, a second dropdown must be enabled to select the board (Boards assigned to the selected workspace)
-        * This view must have a header, with the workspace name and workspace description.
-        * All CRUD methods must be implemented (Update / Create / Delete boards)
-* View 4:
-    * If the user selects a board, the application must redirect to a grouped list with all cards related to the board.
+      * Once a board is selected, a grouped list must be created in the bottom with the list of cards
-        * The cards must be grouped by stage.
+         *  The cards must be grouped by stage
-        * This view must have a header with the board name.
-        * If a card has activities, list the activities list per each card.
+         *  If the card contains activities, the activities must be listed (Must be clear to which card the activity belongs)
-            * Must be clear to which card the activity belongs.
+         *  The user must be able to Create/Update cards.
-        * To create or update a card, you need to at least being able to fill the following fields:
+            *  To create or update a card, the user must be able to at least fill the following information:
                *  Title
                *  Description
-            * Due date
+               *  Due Date
-            * Assign multiple members
+               *  Assign to multiple members
-               * The UI must show the display name of the members not the IDs
+                  *  The UI must show the display name of the members not the ID's

 * Notification:
-    * If the user deletes any record, send an email notification (Don't include your email credentials in your project).
+    * If the user deletes a card, send an email notification (Don't include your email credentials in your project).
         * Send the email to any email you want.
         * Implement this step in the back end thru an API call.
         * In the email body add: